If you have been researching Natural Language Search or Natural Language Processing (NLP), you may have heard of word2vec.

 Understanding natural language is not a trivial matter.
 And as humans, we don’t realize how incredibly complicated language is, which is why it is hard to teach computers natural language processing.

-Structural Relationships Between Words / Context
+Structural Relationships Between Words and Context

 Without any context words, it’s hard to know what a given word means.
 That’s where a word embedding model comes in.
 It shows the particular relationship certain words have in relation to others in the same phrase or sentence.